Chernobyllight/SaMam/readme.md

 ![](Figs/Fig1.png)

-*(a) An overview of our SaMam framework; (B) An illustration of the selective scan methods in Vision mamba and VMamba.*
+*(a) An overview of our SaMam framework; (b) An illustration of the selective scan methods in Vision mamba and VMamba.*

 ![](Figs/Fig2.png)